OniAkuma96/Milestone-project---The-Church-of-Iron/README.md

 - [Wireframe folder](/assets/wireframes)

 ## Features

 ### Existing Features

 - Navbar - allows users to fluidly move between site pages by clicking on navbar items.
 The logo will double as the homepage link.
 Social media links on right.

 - Membership sign up button - allows non-members to sign up for membership.

 - Schedule timetable - allows members to book classes by checking availablility and calling the number to book a class.

 ### Features to impliment in future

 - Playable video about classes on about page - allows users to learn more about the classes by watching the video.

 - Database to store info of members allowing them to sign-in and book classes without phoning up.

+- Interactive google maps map with option for directions rather to replace simple picture map on contact page.

 ## Technologies Used